arturdm/cppworkshop/README.md

 # C/C++ in Android Apps Workshop

+Branch *master* contains solutions to all of the exercises.
+If you want to get the unsolved version please checkout *unsolved* branch.

 You can import those projects using Eclipse as *Existing Android Code into Workspace*.

 We will be using a certain set of tools that are provided in the list below.
 It's necessary for everyone to have a proper set-up (tested on Windows 7 64-bit but it should work fine on Linux and probably on Mac OS X too).